10-Day American Southwest Road Trip Itinerary

 - This American Southwest road trip takes you to five national parks, so make sure to purchase an America the Beautiful National Park Pass ahead of time to save money.
 At $80, it covers entrance fees to all US National Parks as well as National Forests and National Monuments.
 As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip.

 - Start your days early to take full advantage of your trip.
 It is also cooler in the morning and there are less crowds.

 What to Pack for Your Southwest Road Trip

-- Light Jacket and Long Pants: A lot of this road trip is in the desert and it can drastically cool down at night.
+- Jacket and Long Pants: A majority of this road trip is in the desert and it can get really cold at night.

 - Hiking Boots: The terrain in the southwest is often rocky and sandy.
 In order to have good traction and not hurt your foot or ankle, I recommend bringing hiking boots.
 If you are looking for purchasing hiking boots for your southwest road trip, Backcountry offers many great deals.

-- Camera: Bring your camera and make sure it is charged because you will be taking a lot of incredible photos during your 10 day American southwest road trip.
+- Camera: Bring your camera and don’t forget your charger because you will be taking a lot of incredible photos during your 10-day American southwest road trip.
 If you are looking to purchase a new camera before your trip, I highly recommend the Sony A7RIII mirrorless camera and this Tamron 28-75mm f/2.8 lens.